colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 layout: post
 title:  From Linear Classifiers to Neural Networks
 categories: [Machine Learning, Neural Networks]
-excerpt: There are many types of neural networks, each having some advantage over others, in this post I want to introduce the simplest form of a neural network, a Multi-Layer Perceptron (MLP).
-MLPs are a powerful method for approximating functions and it's a relatively simple model to implement.
+excerpt: There are many types of neural networks, each having some advantage over others.
+In this post I want to introduce the simplest form of a neural network, a Multilayer Perceptron (MLP).
+MLPs are a powerful method for approximating functions and it's a simple model to implement (kinda').
 mathjax: true
 ---

-- *This post is best suited for people who are familiar with linear classifiers, specifically Logistic Regression.
+- *This post is best suited for people who are familiar with linear classifiers.
 I will also be assuming that the reader is familiar with gradient descent*

-- *The goal of this post isn't to be a comprehensive guide about neural networks, rather this is an attempt to show a path, going from linear classifier to a simple neural network*
+- *The goal of this post isn't to be a comprehensive guide about neural networks, rather this is an attempt to show an intuitive path, going from linear classifiers to a simple neural network*

 There are many types of neural networks, each having some advantage over others.
 In this post I want to introduce the simplest form of a neural network, a Multilayer Perceptron (MLP).
-MLPs are a powerful method for approximating functions and it's a relatively simple model to implement.
+MLPs are a powerful method for approximating functions and it's a simple model to implement (kinda').

 Before we jump into talking about MLPs, let's quickly go over linear classifiers.
 Given training data as pairs $$(\boldsymbol{x}_i, y_i)$$ where $$\boldsymbol{x}_i \in \mathbb{R}^{d}$$ are datapoints (observations) and $$y_i \in \{0, 1\}$$ are their corresponding class labels.
 The goal is to learn a vector of weights $$\boldsymbol{w} \in \mathbb{R}^{d}$$ and a bias $$b \in \mathbb{R}$$ such that $$\boldsymbol{w}^T\boldsymbol{x}_{i} + b \ge 0$$ if $$y_{i} = 1$$ and $$\boldsymbol{w}^T\boldsymbol{x}_{i} + b < 0$$ otherwise ($$y_{i} = 0$$).
 This decision can be summarized as the following step function: